2025 Internazionali di Tennis Città di Rovereto

-The 2025 RoveretOpen Città Della Pace was a professional tennis tournament played on outdoor hard courts.
+The 2025 Rovereto Open Città Della Pace was a professional tennis tournament played on outdoor hard courts.
 It was the first edition of the tournament for the women and part of the 2025 WTA 125 tournaments.
 It took place in Rovereto, Italy between 20 and 26 October 2025.
 The tournament has already staged two editions as an ATP Challenger Tour event.